-(a) to (c): The National Crime Records Bureau (NCRB) under the Ministry of Home Affairs compiles and disseminates information on suicides in its publication titled 'Accidental Deaths and Suicides in India' (ADSI).
-These Reports on suicides upto 2016 are available on its website.
-The Reports for the year 2017 onwards have not been published.
+(a) & (b): The National Crime Records Bureau (NCRB) under the Ministry of Home Affairs compiles and disseminates information on suicides in its publication titled 'Accidental Deaths and Suicides in India' (ADSI).
+These Reports on suicides are available upto 2016 on its website.
+The state-wise data on suicide committed by farmers in 2014, 2015 and 2016, is at Annexure-I. The Reports for the year 2017 onwards have not been published.